BrianSong/JayPath/README.md

 As a student, I want to be able to import and extract course schedules as files so that I can easily share my schedule with my friends.

 ## Software Architecture
-> Will this be a Web/desktop/mobile (all, or some other kind of) application?
-Would it conform to the Client-Server software architecture?

 This will be a web application, and it would conform to the Client-Server software architecture.
 The client (student) sends his/her background information (major/minor, courses taken, focus areas) through the web interface (front end) to the server and the server sends responses (recommended course plans) to the client (student) based on information stored in the database (graduation requirement, course prerequisites, course availability and course history).

 # OO Design

 ![](docs/assets/oose_ood_update.jpg)

 # Wireframe
 The first and second page will remain the same as Iteration 2, where the user is first asked to input the courses he/she has taken.